pkic/pkimm/categories/key-management/_index.md

 #### Assessment

-- Documented requirements on cryptographic devices
+- Documented requirements for cryptographic devices
 - Documented inventory of cryptographic devices
 - Completeness, accuracy, and consistency of inventory
 - Validation of records